 Windows 365 Cloud PC

-Built with hybrid working (opens in new tab) in mind, Cloud PC also makes device switching simple, maintaining a consistent state across all computers (opens in new tab), laptops (opens in new tab) and tablets (opens in new tab) to let workers pick up precisely where they left off.
+Built with hybrid working in mind, Cloud PC also makes device switching simple, maintaining a consistent state across all computers, laptops and tablets to let workers pick up precisely where they left off.

 “The ability to work whenever, however, and wherever it’s needed has become the new normal,” said Wangui McKelvey, GM Microsoft 365.
 “All employees want technology that is familiar, easy to use, and available across devices.”